mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 It is difficult to make a living as an independent belter in this environment but that does not deter many from trying.
-Independents – or ‘indies’ as they are known
+Independents – or 'indies' as they are known

 * make up 8–10 percent of the belter population in Unnagilu.
 The indies chafe at the arbitrary interference